gvwilson/thirdbit/src/fiction/madica/index.md

 it's fully operational!
 Go faster!"
 The cat dug its claws into Ike once again.

 "I'm trying!" he shouted back frantically.
-"But I feel---I feel feel kind of… dizzy…"
+"But I feel—I feel feel kind of… dizzy…"

 With no more warning than than, his tail jets went *putt!* Their twin